Fast American Option Pricing using Nonlinear Stencils: American Put Option Under the Black-Scholes-Merton Model

-Denote stock price at time $t$ by $\mathcal{S}(t)$.
-BSM claims that there is a deterministic relation between the option price and the stock price and time.
+there is a deterministic relation between the option price and the stock price and time.
 This means that there is a deterministic function $v(t,x)$ for option price $x$ and time $t$ such that: $X(t) = v(t,\mathcal{S}(t))$, where $X(t)$ represents the value of the option at time $t$.
-Now BSM derives that the function $v(t,x)$ satisfies the following two-area classical form:
+Now BSM derives that $v(t,x)$ satisfies the following two-area classical form: